What types of work will you fund through grants?

 Yes.
 Please submit an application detailing the total cost, with a breakdown of costs allocated to individual works within the whole project.
 We will however only look at items that we consider eligible.
 If a significant portion of the costs are ineligible, or inelgibile costs just bring the project over the eligibility threshold, we may reject the application, or score the case for investment lower.

 When should I apply?

 The deadlines for each programme is featured on the relevant page of our website.
 However in project terms - we expect applicants to all of our programmes to have 50% of their funding in place at the point of application.
 Applicants to our Community Grant Programme must also have permission from their governing body (e.g. Faculty) in place, and planning permisison if required.
-Repair Grant applicants should have applied to and been approved, or rejected, by a major public grant body, such as the Heritage Lottery Fund.

 What are the deadlines for receiving grant applications?